 Dry eye can be caused by environmental conditions, such as air conditioners, heaters, and fans, which dry out the tear film covering the surface of the eye.
 It may also be aggravated by:

-The first step in getting improvement is getting an accurate diagnosis.
-At EyeWorks, doctors Higley and McMahon expertly evaluate whether a patient is suffering from dry eye and determine its severity.
+The first step in getting an improvement is getting an accurate diagnosis.
+At EyeWorks, doctors Higley expertly evaluates whether a patient is suffering from dry eye and determine its severity.
 The patient completes a detailed questionnaire, and the doctor uses the TearLab™ Osmolarity System to measure tear fluid volume.

 The Meibomian gland evaluator, applying pressure of a deliberate blink while observing gland secretions, and the LipiScan™ with Dynamic Meibomian Imaging™, imaging the lower eyelids, are tools the doctor uses to help pinpoint whether these glands are the source of the problem.

 Temporary relief is often not the long-term solution, so after identifying the source(s) of the problem, your doctor will discuss the best treatment options with you and decide on a course of action.

 Artificial Tears: These can be an effective way to supplement natural tears and are available over-the-counter or by prescription.

 Eye Drops: Restasis® or Restasis MultiDose™, Xiidra®, and short-term topical steroids are prescription medications available to help relieve dry eye symptoms by increasing tear production and reducing eyelid and corneal inflammation.